Schiff7/karaage/README.md

-# karaage
+# karaage app

-Made of common lisp and javascript.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Nothing but a simple single page web application.

+## Record of Changes

+* 2019-04-04

+  Remain to be completed.